Endogenous Attention and the Spread of False News: Dynamics

+Theorem \ref{thm limit chain transitive} in Appendix \ref{appendix:stochastic approximation} relates the limit behavior of concatenations of GPUs to the asymptotic behavior of the differential inclusions that concatenate the corresponding ODEs.
+Applied to our system, the theorem implies that the limit set of $y_n$, $L(y_n) = \bigcap_{m> 0}\overline{\{y_n : n>m\}}$, is almost surely a steady state of the LDI.\footnote{Here overline denotes the closure.
+The proof of Theorem \ref{thm limit chain transitive} extends a result in \textcite{schreiber2001urn} on continuous-time interpolations and perturbed solutions, and then applies a result in BHS that characterizes limits of perturbed solutions.
+(See appendix \ref{appendix:stochastic approximation} for definitions of these terms.) }

-To prove the second step---positive probability of convergence to every stable steady state---consider first the quasi steady states $y^*_R$.
-We first show that $y_n$ has positive probability of converging to $y^*_R$ conditional on starting from states $z_m$ with $|z_m|$ sufficiently large and $y_m$ sufficiently close to $y^*_R$.
-This claim is true for the counterfactual process that follows the sharing rule of region $R$ everywhere, because this process converges almost surely to $y^*_R$.
-This implies that the claim is also true for $y_n$, because: i) when $y_n$ is in region $R$ it follows the same law of motion as the counterfactual process; and ii) we show that starting from a state $z_m$ with $|z_m|$ sufficiently large and $y_m$ sufficiently close to $y^*_R$ the counterfactual process (and therefore also $y_n$) has positive probability of never leaving region $R$.
-We complete the proof for this case by showing that the system has positive probability of arriving at a state $z_m$ from which convergence occurs with positive probability.
+To prove Lemma \ref{claim stable}, that there is positive probability of convergence to every stable steady state, we first show that $y_n$ has positive probability of converging to any $y^*_R$ conditional on starting from states $z_m$ with $|z_m|$ sufficiently large and $y_m$ sufficiently close to $y^*_R$.
+This claim is true for a counterfactual process that follows the decision rule of region $R$ everywhere, because that process converges almost surely to $y^*_R$.
+This implies that the claim is also true for $y_n$, because: i) when $y_n$ is in region $R$ it follows the same law of motion as the counterfactual process, and ii) as we show, starting from a state $z_m$ with $|z_m|$ sufficiently large and $y_m$ sufficiently close to $y^*_R$ the counterfactual process (and therefore also $y_n$) has positive probability of never leaving region $R$.
+We complete the proof for the quasi steady states by showing that the system has positive probability of arriving at a state $z_m$ from which convergence occurs with positive probability.
 The proof for the case where the stable steady state is $\hat{y}_I$ is similar but uses a different counterfactual process.

-Finally, to prove that $y_n$ almost surely does not converge to an unstable steady state we use Theorem \ref{thm nonconvergence} in Appendix \ref{appendix:stochastic approximation}, which shows that a sufficient condition for nonconvergence to an unstable steady state is that there is a positive uniform lower bound on the noise in the stochastic process.
-Intuitively, noise jiggles $y_n$ away from the steady state, and because the steady state is unstable, the drift of the process will tend to move it further away.
-Theorem \ref{thm nonconvergence} follows from Theorem 2.9 in \textcite{pemantle2007survey}.
-Pemantle's result is for stochastic approximations with one dimensional limit ODEs, but it can be applied to PGPUs as it does not require that the RHS of the ODE is continuous.
+Finally, the proof of Lemma \ref{claim repelling}, that $y_n$ almost surely does not converge to a repelling steady state, uses Theorem \ref{thm nonconvergence} in Appendix \ref{appendix:stochastic approximation}, which shows that a sufficient condition for nonconvergence to a repelling steady state is that there is a positive uniform lower bound on the noise in the stochastic process.
+Intuitively, noise jiggles $y_n$ away from the steady state, and because the steady state is repelling, the drift of the process will tend to move it further away.

-\subsubsection{Discussion}
+\subsection{Discussion}